Cam Hashemi

 Pair programming is an example of “coordinated focus”.
 Rather than working in parallel isolation, pair programming has two coders tackle the same problem at a single computer.
 These sessions are a classic exchange of focus for coordination.
 The most focused pairing session is one where both partners agree on every decision without discussion; but in that case, pairing was not very useful!
 The pair would have achieved the same result, and more, by working in parallel.
 But if the pair disagrees on every decision, their energy is spent resolving differences instead of moving forward on the problem at hand.
 The more energy we spend exchanging information, the less energy we have to put that information to use.

-If pair programming sessions are “coordinated focus”, then group planning sessions are “focused coordination”.
+And if pair programming sessions are “coordinated focus”, then group planning sessions are “focused coordination”.
 Great all-hands meetings rarely start with: “alright everyone: what’s the plan?”
 But transforming dark, cloudy horizons into bright and compelling futures is the explicit purpose of planning sessions.
 Planning sessions should foster divergent ideas, then converge those ideas into a coordinated plan.
 But in order to pull off that transformation, these sessions need to be focused.
 Unfocused planning sessions feel like sprinting in place, with lots of talk and nothing to show for it.

 The more people we add to a focus session, the harder it will be to focus.
 More time will be spent aligning ourselves instead of moving forward, and the more chances there are that communication either blows up or falls flat.
 Anyone who’s had a stressful but unproductive meeting knows this pain.
 Conversely, smaller groups are more focused, but their output will be less coordinated.
 Useful perspectives are more likely to be missing, and more people will need to be informed after the fact.
 You know this pain if you’ve ever come out of a meeting with an exciting plan, only to learn that important information was missing because critical people were not involved.
 This tradeoff between moving forward and moving together is just the focus-coordination tradeoff at play.